 What makes testing mobile software more demanding than testing computer software, however, is the sheer complexity of the environment stemming from the diversity of relevant devices, operating systems and networks, call and voicemail scenarios and Bluetooth and location-based services.

-, current mobile app testing tools will exceed $200 million in 2012, of which $175 million will come from manual testing tools.
+According to the ABI research paper, current mobile app testing tools will exceed $200 million in 2012, of which $175 million will come from manual testing tools.
 Over the next few years, the market will shift from manual testing to the more dominant automation testing.
-ABI research paper

 The growth of automation testing will drive revenue up to around $800 million by late 2017.